router-protocol/router-chain-docs/docs/cosmwasm/voyager-v2.0/high-level-workflow.md

 **Step 7)** Upon 2/3+1 validation, the Router chain will invoke the middleware Voyager contract with the event info.
 Upon receiving the `CrosschainTransferExecuted` event, the middleware contract will mark the request as **Completed** and persist the Forwarder address and amount.

 **Step 8)** Once the request is marked as completed, the Forwarder can claim its (funds + reward) by triggering an outbound request.
 The outbound request gets processed via the Router chain and existing Gateway contracts.
-The Gateway contract will invoke the source chain Voyager contract which will settle the funds for Forwarder.
+The Gateway contract will invoke the source chain Voyager contract, which will settle the funds for Forwarder.